Bijasan Mata Temple, Indore

 Bijasan Mata Temple is one of the temples of the Hindu goddess Durga, situated in Indore District of Madhya Pradesh, India.
 This temple is built in the year 1760 by Shivaji Rao Holkar.
 This temple is visited by thousands of devotees during Navaratri.

 Festivals

 The main festivals celebrated here are Navaratri.
 During the nine-day Navaratri festival, fare is also organized here every year.

 Connectivity

-The temple is at a distance of 9.8 kilometers from the Indore Railway Station it will take nearly 27 minutes to reach the temple.
-Devi Ahilya Bai Holkar International Airport is also visible from the hill on which Bijasan Mata Temple is situated.
-The temple is connected with proper roadways, one can easily reach the by personal 2 - Wheeler or 4 - Wheeler vehicles.
+The temple is at a distance of 9.8 kilometers from the Indore railway station.
+Devi Ahilya Bai Holkar International Airport is visible from the hill on which Bijasan Mata Temple is situated.
+The temple is connected with proper roadways.